volusion/element-block-utils/README.md

 ## Release process

-1. Commit your changes.
-2. Bump the version number on package.json and package-lock.json and commit.
+1. Bump the version number on package.json and package-lock.json and commit.
-3. Merge PR.
+2. Merge PR.
-4. Tag latest on master and push.
+3. Tag latest on master and push.
-5. Create to release from newly created tag.
+4. Create to release from newly created tag.
 This will automatically release to npm.